zammad/zammad-admin-documentation/manage/knowledge-base.rst

    :align: center

    You must choose at least one.
-   (Don’t worry, you can always change them later!)
+   (Don't worry, you can always change them later!)

 Read on for details about each section of the knowledge base configuration.